putuprema/random-seat-generator/README.md

 In the project directory, you can run (you’ll need to have Node >= 8.10 on your local development machine):

+### `npm install`

+Installs all required dependencies.
+If you have just cloned this repository, you need to first run this command for the app to function properly.

 ### `npm start`

 Runs the app in the development mode.<br>